vdaas/vald/docs/api/status.md

 ## INVALID_ARGUMENT

-`INVALID_ARGUMENT` means the something wrong in the request configuration.
+`INVALID_ARGUMENT` means something wrong in the request configuration.

 Services that return status are all services.
 If you get this code, please verify your request is correct.